ALASdoo/accessliaison/content/english/blog/write-better-alt-text-than-ai.md

 The same image may need completely different alt text depending on its context.
 For example:

 - A chart used in a marketing report might need a summary of the key takeaway.
 The same chart in a product analytics dashboard might need a detailed description of the data.
-- A screenshot of a checkout form** on a software as a service (SaaS) landing page could be described as "Streamlined checkout process with one-click payment options."
-In a help article it might be: "Checkout form with fields for name, address, and payment method."
+- A screenshot of a checkout form** on a software as a service (SaaS) landing page could be described as `"Streamlined checkout process with one-click payment options."` In a help article it might be: `ruby"Checkout form with fields for name, address, and payment method."`

 Without context, alt text can either feel vague or create confusion for screen reader users.
 That’s why we always ask: